-The Audit Committee has selected Ernst & Young LLP, independent auditors, as our auditors for the fiscal year ending February 4, 2007.
-Although stockholder ratification of the Audit Committee's selection is not required, our Board of Directors considers it desirable for stockholders to pass upon the selection of auditors and, if the stockholders disapprove of the selection, intends to request the Audit Committee to reconsider the selection of auditors for the fiscal year ending February 3, 2008, since it would be impracticable to replace the Company's auditors so late into our current fiscal year.
+The Audit Committee has selected Ernst & Young LLP, independent auditors, as the Company's auditors for the fiscal year ending February 4, 2007.
+Although stockholder ratification of the Audit Committee's selection is not required, the Board of Directors considers it desirable for stockholders to pass upon the selection of auditors and, if the stockholders disapprove of the selection, intends to request the Audit Committee to reconsider the selection of auditors for the fiscal year ending February 3, 2008, since it would be impracticable to replace the Company's auditors so late into the Company's current fiscal year.